 George Washington is perhaps the most famous denture-wearer to Americans, but lots of the things we’ve heard aren’t correct.
 Though John Adams claimed Washington lost his chompers due to his love of Brazil nuts and his penchant to crack them open with his chompers, modern historians think that it was mercury oxide, a widely-used medicine at the time, that most likely caused Washington’s tooth loss issue.

 Contrary to common belief, none of Washington’s pearly whites were created of wood: Washington’s four sets of dentures were fashioned from substances including hippo ivory, elephant ivory and real human chompers.
 Unfortunately, Washington’s oral problems left him in near-constant discomfort.
 Today, dentures are made from resins that make sure robustness and real-life resemblance; please ask us about false teeth on your next appointment if you or a loved one are missing several pearly whites.

-Arrange your visit by dialing 732-530-4020, or stop by our Red Bank, New Jersey, location to talk to Dr. Glenn MacFarlane and the The Center For Holistic Dental Medicine team directly.
+Arrange your visit by dialing [phone], or stop by our [city], [state], location to talk to Dr. [doctor_name] and the [practice_name] team directly.